 Winter weather is no laughing matter here in Colorado, and the safest and most comfortable place for your pet is indoors with you.
-Keep the following points in mind for those times when pets are outdoors:
+These are the top winter pet safety tips:

 Antifreeze and Pets